HPD: A security guard was fatally shot in north Houston

 The security guard was sitting in his vehicle when he was shot, police said.

 Witnesses say they saw a man running away from the scene towards I-45 freeway.
-They also said they saw a Ford Expedition drive away, but were unable to give the color or the year of the vehicle, police said.
+They also said they saw a Ford Expedition drive away.
+According to police, the vehicle may be a silver Mercury Mountaineer.

 HPD Homicide stated the victim was a licensed employee of a professional security company.